qutip/qutip-tutorials/tutorials-v5/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 * First we fit the spectral density with a set of underdamped brownian oscillator functions.
 * Second, we evaluate the correlation functions, and fit those with a certain choice of exponential functions.
-* Third, we use the available OhmicBath class
+* Third, we use the available OhmicBath class, and explore the other approximation methods QutiP offers

 In each case we will use the fit parameters to determine the correlation function expansion co-efficients needed to construct a description of the bath (i.e. a `BosonicBath` object) to supply to the `HEOMSolver` so that we can solve for the system dynamics.